tnustrings/ct/readme.md

    and it makes me
 ``

+this appends to the baz chunk. when we append, we don't write the colon after the chunk name.

-and this would be it's path starting from the file:
+this would be it's path starting from the file:

 ``//foo.py/bar/baz
    wonder why